-The r-value of 0.023, r-squared of 0.000529, and p-value of 0.752 indicates that the null hypothesis (Ho) of no significant difference is not rejected.
+The r-value of 0.023, r-squared of 0.000529, and p-value of 0.752 indicate that the null hypothesis (Ho) of no significant difference is not rejected.
 It suggests that students' linguistic competence has nothing to do with the pedagogical expertise of English teachers despite grammar, reading comprehension, and vocabulary.
-Additionally, the study of Pascual (2019) titled.
+Additionally, the study of Pascual (2019) titled

 “Exposure to English Linguistic Environment and Oral Proficiency of First Year College Students in Davao del Norte” supported this study.
 Given the data and results presented, the study states that there is no significant relationship between English environment and oral proficiency among students.
 Further supporting this view, Genelza (2022) investigated the communication soft skills and cognitive development of first-year students enrolled in purposive communication courses.
 The study found that students’ communication abilities—such as expressing ideas clearly, engaging in discussions, and demonstrating critical thinking—were closely linked to their cognitive development.
 Importantly, these skills were enhanced when instruction emphasized interactive activities, real-life communication tasks, and student-centered learning.
 Such findings highlight the value of pedagogical expertise in designing lessons that go beyond rote learning and instead promote meaningful language use.
 Teachers who possess strong pedagogical skills are better equipped to integrate communication-focused strategies that enhance students’ linguistic competence and overall cognitive growth.